kubernetes/enhancements/keps/sig-network/4762-allow-arbitrary-fqdn-as-pod-hostname/README.md

 ###### Are there any tests for feature enablement/disablement?

-We will verify proper functionality through unit tests and e2e tests, covering both enabled and disabled states of the feature gate.
+We have added unit tests for enabling and disabling the feature gate in: `pkg/kubelet/kubelet_pods_test.go#TestGeneratePodHostNameAndDomain`

 ### Rollout, Upgrade and Rollback Planning